dotbrd/spec/spec/board.md

 A picture can also be specified, by putting it in this object and calling it `icon.[ext]`.

+The order of the lists in the board is determined by their folder name: sorted numerically if possible, alphabetically otherwise.

+idea: Alternatively, you can specify the order of the lists by putting their folder names in a file called `order.txt`, in the order that you want.

+idea: Data associated with labels can be put in a filed called `labels.csv`, containing one `labels` column, and other columns with the linked values.

 ## Fields
 - title
 - description